epurpur/Prompt_Engineering/README.md

 #### [Consensus Login](https://guides.lib.virginia.edu/consensus)
 Consensus is an academic search engine, using AI to find scholarly research to assist with your research.
 UVA has a licensed version of Consensus for affiliated users.

+## Misuse of AI.
+When is the right and wrong time to use it?

+While there are many valid downsides of AI tools, and I don't want to diminish those, Generative AI such as Copilot and ChatGPT gets a lot of flack for producing misinformation when maybe the real problem is people's misuse of the software.
+At least in the context of this workshop, I always try to keep in mind that if you are making a decision that relies on factual information, **there always needs to be a human involved in the decision-making process**.
+The human is there to make a final decision based on the input the AI has given, which must be considered and evaluated.
+However, there are times when you don't neccessarily need 100% factually correct information.
+Situations like this include...

+#### When you don't know enough to craft a good prompt or search
+Maybe you are researching a topic you aren't familiar with and don't know where to start?
+AI can help you figure out a list of keywords to search, ideas to brainstorm, or resources to check out on a topic.
+Ex: *fashion*

+#### First Drafts
+If you are like me, you find it easier to edit or revise something that exists even if it is terrible.
+The first draft is a starting point for refinement.
+It doesn't need to be perfect or completely accurate.
+Ex: *Letter to apply to grad school*

+#### Summarizing complex ideas for they layman
+Similar to the first example, if you don't know anything about quantum physics, reading a quick AI summary can at least clue you in.
+The summary may not be totally factual but it will probably be good enough to get started.
+Ex: *quantum physics*

+#### Roleplaying or Simulation
+Simulating a situation such as practicing an interview or an upcoming difficult conversation can help you prepare ahead of time.
+Ex: *Prep for a job interview for a data scientist role*

+#### Recipes
+This is a fun thing I use AI for.
+I tell the AI what I have in the kitchen and the AI creates a recipe for me.
+I know there are other services available that do this but I just find it easier to do it in GenAI.
+As every recipe leaves room for interpretation, there is usually not a "right way" to make most recipes.
+Ex: *I have olive oil, noodles, carrots, and chicken*

 ## The CLEAR Path: A Framework for Prompt Engineering
 When AI chatbots like ChatGPT came into the fold in 2022, there was a flurry of activity to explore these tools and see what they can do.
 While they create new opportunities, like any tool it is more powerful when wielded correctly.
 If you don't know how to drive a car, you might crash into a ditch?
 AI tools also have their own best practices, though there is no AI-tool users license.
 So what is the right way to use them?